Skip to Main Content

 The East End Approach to a Neighborhood Bar

 Houston's bar culture has traditionally clustered along a handful of well-worn axes: Midtown's dense concentration of after-work spots, Montrose's more experimental cocktail rooms, and the Museum District's quieter hotel lounges.
 The East End, where Milby Street runs through a neighborhood that straddles working-class Houston and an emerging creative corridor, operates by different rules.
 Bars here tend to earn their regulars slowly, through consistency and proximity rather than press coverage.
-D&W; Lounge, at 911 Milby St in the 77023 zip code, fits that pattern.
+D&W Lounge is a casual bar at 911 Milby St in Houston, with a $10 price point and a 4.5 Google rating from 421 reviews.

 What the Milby Street Location Reveals